Wakunza/brett-esiil-stars-webpage/index.md

 # Hey, I'm **Brett**.

+>Headshot here

 >
 > Biographical paragraph here. (later)
 >

 > As a past ESIIL Stars intern, I'm excited to help in any way I can to those who are new!
+>
-> I'm also excited to give Python another shot!
+> I'm excited to give Python another shot! 🙃
+>
+> <insert> Questions that you’d like to answer using Earth Data Science here

 ## Education:
 > Current: